-Downloaded from www.mutoonline.comcheck website for more past papersPage 71A firm under monopoly aims at profit maximisation and profits are maximised at a point where Marginal cost is equal to Marginal revenue (MC =MR) and this is the equilibrium position.
-In the short run the firm can either earn Economic/Supernormal profits or incur losses.Page 71
+A firm under monopoly aims at profit maximisation and profits are maximised at a point where Marginal cost is equal to Marginal revenue (MC = MR) and this is the equilibrium position.

 An illustration of price, output and profit determination under monopoly in the short run.